btsecom/docs/source/futures/en/index.html.md

 * 15: ORDER_REJECTED = Order is rejected
 * 16: ORDER_NOTFOUND = Order is not found with the order ID or clOrderID provided
 * 17: REQUEST_FAILED = Failed to complete the request, please check order status
+* 20: SUCCESS = Action succeeded.
+* 27: TRANSFER_SUCCESSFUL = Transfer funds between futures and spot is successful
 * 28: TRANSFER_UNSUCCESSFUL = Transfer funds between spot and futures is unsuccessful
-* 27: TRANSFER_SUCCESSFUL = Transfer funds between futures and spot is successful
 * 41: ERROR_INVALID_RISK_LIMIT = Invalid risk limit was specified
 * 64: STATUS_LIQUIDATION = Account is undergoing liquidation
 * 65: STATUS_ACITVE = Order is active